 Veterans' service to our country doesn't stop when they leave the military and our government's commitment to them shouldn't end when they return home as valuable members of our society.

-For the full story, click on the source link above.
+For the complete article, please click source link above.